technmsg/blog/v2/content/errata.md

 ## Affiliations ##

-I am currently employed by [Cloudera](https://www.cloudera.com/) and [Anne Arundel County Public Schools](https://www.aacps.org/), although the opinions expressed on this site are my own.
+The opinions expressed on this site are my own and not those of any current or former employer.

 I am a member of various [Affiliate Programs](/v2/affiliates.html).